MtnBiker/historical-streets-la/README.md

 - Now that it's deployed, some issues need to be addressed before opening it up.
     * If zoomed in beyond what's available, no indication of what's going on.

-    * Implement JSON storage of extent.
-It's currently a LINESTRING array stored as a string which is a bit flaky.
-JSON seems most portable between Postgres and JavaScript.
-Rails and Postgres have :line_string, but JavaScript not so much.
-Started this.

 ### Bigger plans
 - Downloads page to download all data